Posting Orders Daily

 1. Read the instructions

-Make sure you read the instructions that come with your cup thoroughly, BEFOREÂ using it.
+Make sure you read the instructions that come with your cup, BEFORE using it.
 This may seem obvious, but we know many of us get so excited about our new period cup, that we just jump right in without fully knowing what to do.Get a grasp of the different folding techniques, so that you can try each and find the one that suits you best.
 For all menstrual cups, use only as directed and always read the label.
 If any symptoms occur from the use of the cup, please see your doctor/healthcare professional.

 2. Relax

 Inserting a menstrual cup will be easier when you are relaxed.
-Try your menstrual cup for the first time when you ARE NOT having a period.
+Try your menstrual cup for the first time when you are not having a period.
 If you have difficulty inserting or removing it, at least you won’t be dealing with rampant hormones, blood, and stress at the same time.
 DO NOT leave the cup in place, simply try inserting, walking around, and then removing it.

 3. Wet the cup